canonical/ubuntu-boards-documentation/how-to/licheerv-dock.rst

                     "YOUR_SSID":
                     password: "YOUR_PASSWORD"

-        The file should be owned by root and chmod 600.
+        The file should be owned by root and the permissions set to 600 (chmod 600).

     #.
 Either reboot or execute the following commands to load the kernel module and apply the configuration: